rossilorenzo83/ProfessionalPortfolio/docs/API_INTEGRATION.md

    - `r_fullprofile` (for full profile details)
 4. Set up the OAuth redirect URL to your application's callback URL
 5. Once approved, note your Client ID and Client Secret

-### Authenticating with LinkedIn

-1. Implement the OAuth 2.0 flow to authenticate with LinkedIn
+6. Implement the OAuth 2.0 flow to authenticate with LinkedIn
-2. Store the refresh token for ongoing access
+7. Store the refresh token for ongoing access

-### Configuring LinkedIn Integration

-In your `.env` file, set the following variables:
+In your `.env` file, set:

 ```
 LINKEDIN_CLIENT_ID=your_client_id